rpires71/milestone2/README.md

 Additionally, frameworks such as **Jest** are tested and further developed to support a stable and maintainable foundation, while throughout all revisions, high coding standards are upheld within this project through version control workflow checks enabled by **JSHint integration** (JSHint, 2024).

 In summary, the project’s overall readability and robustness are enhanced, syntax-related issues are minimised, and code quality assurance—guided by modern JavaScript standards—is strengthened through the crucial role played by **JSHint** (ECMA International, 2024).

 ---

+### ESLint – Code Quality and Style Validation

+To support clean, consistent, and maintainable JavaScript code, the Holiday Destination Finder project implements ESLint, a widely adopted static analysis tool that identifies code quality issues, stylistic inconsistencies, and potential runtime errors before they affect application performance.

+#### Purpose of ESLint in This Project

+ESLint was integrated to:

+- Detect problematic JavaScript patterns and unused variables

+- Highlight undefined global variables (e.g., google, bootstrap)

+- Maintain a consistent coding style across script.js, search.js, and packages.js

+- Reduce bugs caused by syntax errors and unscoped variables

+- Support professional development practices and industry standards

+By combining ESLint with Jest testing, the project ensures not only functional correctness but also reliable coding quality.

+---